 Suzan and Mike are a Nebraska couple who have chosen to dedicate their lives to caring for individuals with disabilities.
-They do this as an extended family home provider through KVC Nebraska.
+They do this as Shared Living Providers through KVC Nebraska.
 They chose this path as their full-time jobs because of the overwhelming sense of fulfillment and happiness it brings to their lives every day.

 “We were walking through Target earlier this morning and Mike squeezed my hand.
 I looked at him and said, ‘I love our life,’ and he said, ‘I do, too.’
 We think we have a really great life.” – Suzan